karstenspang/mockjdbc/README.md

 to fail on the second attempt.
 The returned statements again can be wrapped, etc.

+This implementation supports `Driver` only, not `DataSource`.
+This means that it does not support interfaces in `javax.sql`.
+Nor does it support the interfaces in `java.sql` that depend `DataSource`, i.e. `ConnectionBuilder`, `ShardingKey`, and `ShardingKeyBuilder`.

-Wraps exist for all interfaces in `java.sql` for which this is meaningful, i.e. except `Driver`, `DriverNotification`, and `Wrapper`.
+Wraps exist for all other interfaces in `java.sql` for which this is meaningful, i.e. except `Driver`, `DriverNotification`, and `Wrapper`.

 ## Java and JDBC versions
-For maximum usefullness,
+Versions 1.x.x are compiled with JDK 8, and thus support JDBC 4.2.
+Versions 2.x.x are compiled with JDK 11, and thus support JDBC 4.3.

+The main difference is that the new `default` methods introduced in JDBC 4.3, e.g. `Statement.executeLargeUpdate`, fully work in 2.x.x.
-it was decided to build this with Java 8, and thus the wraps implement only what is in JDBC 4.2.
-If used with java 9 and higher, new methods introduced in 4.3 will have their default implementation in the wraps, even if the wrapped driver has overridden the default implementation.
-Likewise, no wraps exist for new interfaces.
+If using 1.x.x with JDBC 4.3, these methods have their default implementations in the wraps, even if the wrapped driver has overridden the default implementations.
+Also, calls to these methods are not intercepted.

 ## Dependency information
 To use for unit testing in Maven, add the following to you POM: